 Protect CRT Wheelchair Accessories

-In 2016, legislation was introduced into the House and the Senate to permanently prevent the inappropriate application of competitive bid pricing to accessories used with Complex Rehab Wheelchairs.
-These bills provided a technical correction to clarify that CMS cannot apply Medicare competitive bid pricing to these accessories.
-This legislation will be reintroduced in this Congressional session and we will have more details for you in coming weeks.
-Sign up for updates to make sure you have the latest news!
+Legislation has been reintroduced into the House and the Senate to permanently prevent the inappropriate application of competitive bid pricing to accessories used with Complex Rehab Wheelchairs.
+These bills (H.R.
+1361 and S. 486) provide a technical correction to clarify that CMS cannot apply Medicare competitive bid pricing to these accessories.
+Email your Members of Congress to ask for their support!

 - National Consumer/Clinician Group Letters

 - CRT Accessory Comparison